-Take time out each week to invest in your development.
-Be inspired!
+Quite often, women have challenges of managing a house, children and a fulltime job.
+Take time out each week and invest in your personal development.
+Read blogs and inspirational stories about other people in project management and be inspired!
 Think I can… rather than … if only!

 Set out a plan for what you want to achieve, write it down with clear actions and timelines of what you want to achieve and when.
 Set yourself small milestone tasks to get there.
 Invest time and energy with a coach or mentor to keep you on track.
 If you want something bad enough, and you are committed then it’s possible to fulfil your dreams.